 (1) Net sales are classified by location of the Company entity.
-For example, products sold through Ingram Alliance or the U.S. Export Division are classified as United States sales.
+For example,

 The following table sets forth certain items from the Company's Consolidated Statement of Income as a percentage of net sales, for each of the periods indicated.